munificent/craftinginterpreters/book/the-lox-language.md

 print("Hello, world!");
 ```

-There's not much to this, but already a little bit of its nature is starting to
+There's not much to this, but already its colors are starting to show.
+The `//`
-show.
-The `//` line comment, those parentheses after the function name, and
+line comment, those parentheses after the function name, and especially that
-especially that trailing semicolon signal that Lox's syntax is a member of the C
+trailing semicolon signal that Lox's syntax is a member of the C family.
-family.

 Now, I won't claim that <span name="c">C</span> has a *great* syntax.
 If we
 wanted something elegant, we'd probably mimic Pascal or Smalltalk.
 If we wanted